fabiocat93/icbhi_2017_challenge/docs/notes.md

 ## Notes

 The data describes whether an audio clip contains anomalies or not.
 Hence, I framed the project as an audio classification problem.
 I considered four scenarios:
-1. **Normal vs abnormal**: A binary classification problem.
+1. Normal vs abnormal: A binary classification problem.
-2. **Wheeze vs crackle vs both**: A multi-label classification problem.
+2. Wheeze vs crackle vs both: A multi-label classification problem.
-3. **None vs weeze vs crackle vs both**: A multi-label classification problem.
+3. None vs weeze vs crackle vs both: A multi-label classification problem.
-4. **Diagnosis**: A multi-class classification problem.
+4. Diagnosis: A multi-class classification problem.

-I decided to focus on **scenario 3**.
+I decided to focus on scenario 3.
 It combines both tasks 1 and 2 and can provide some explainability insights, which can help address task 4 in the future.
 I trained a single model to predict two binary labels: the presence or absence of crackles and wheezes.
 I could have used hierarchical models (one for normal vs abnormal and then another for wheeze vs crackle vs both) or separate binary classifiers for crackles and wheezes.
 But I chose a multi-label solution because it often works better, as shown in other domains like [voice type classification](https://arxiv.org/abs/2005.12656).

 ---

 1. As an exploration, I analyzed the dataset using scripts `s00_audio_summary.py` and `s01_plot_spectrogram.ipynb`.
 Among other things, I notices that:
-   - The sampling rate of recordings varies from **4 kHz to 44.1 kHz**.
+   - The sampling rate of recordings varies from 4 kHz to 44.1 kHz.
    - Some samples (especially 100% of Litt3200 device samples) had blank regions above the 2000 Hz frequency range.
 2. Preprocessing:
-   - I re-sampled all recordings to **16 kHz** (which is the sampling rate of the encoder I used in my model).
+   - I re-sampled all recordings to 16 kHz (which is the sampling rate of the encoder I used in my model).
-   - I applied a **4th-order Butterworth low-pass filter** to reduce the impact of blank regions above 2000 Hz.
+   - I applied a 4th-order Butterworth low-pass filter to reduce the impact of blank regions above 2000 Hz.
 (Notably: this preprocessing improved the model’s performance during exploratory tests).
    - I segmented audio clips based on the ground truth in the metadata.
 Each segment corresponds to one respiration cycle.
 3. Train-dev-test splitting:
-  - I performed a train-dev-test split while **stratifying by chest location** to ensure proportional data distribution.
+  - I performed a train-dev-test split while stratifying by chest location to ensure proportional data distribution.
 Notably, I considered other stratifications but skipped them due to the limited data size and time constraints.
   - Each participant appears in only one subset to prevent the model from recognizing participants instead of detecting anomalies.
 4. Model training:
-  - I used an **AST encoder** (`MIT/ast-finetuned-audioset-14-14-0.443`) with this simple head (mean pooling, relu, dropout, and linear classifier).
+  - I used an AST encoder (`MIT/ast-finetuned-audioset-14-14-0.443`) with this simple head (mean pooling, relu, dropout, and linear classifier).
   - I froze the encoder completely.
 Partial freezing caused overfitting, probably due to the small dataset and limited variability.
   - I evaluated AUDIOMAE as an alternative encoder but saw no significant performance difference, so I kept the AST encoder for simplicity.
 AST processes mel-spectrograms, which mimic the human auditory system (logarithmic frequency bands).
 Since this is not proper speech (no words), I wanted a model focusing on spectral variations rather than language features.
   - As loss function, I used nn.BCEWithLogitsLoss(), which is good for multi-label classification because it handles independent binary predictions for each label.